 Srikalahasti Kalamkari was unveiled at a flyover in Tirupati as part of the Municipal Council’s beautification works.
 Artisans unveiled a ‘Tree of Natural Life’ project which aimed to highlight rural life and bring awareness of wildlife and nature through textile.
 This project took 120 days, 204 wooden blocks, and 20 artisans to complete.

 Bagru is another method of block printing in Rajasthan.
 Bagru is 20 miles from Jaipur.
 The New York Times Style Magazine highlighted this ancient art in one of its publications.

-Bagru is unique in that the pattern is engraved onto the wooden block and the design is replicated onto the fabric.
+Bagru is unique because the pattern is engraved onto the wooden block.
+The design is replicated onto the fabric.
 Bagru prints have an off-white base and natural dyes made from turmeric and pomegranate.
-Dyes are made from worn-out horseshoes and alum.
+Dyes are from worn-out horseshoes and alum.
 The motifs for Bagru are elephants, buds, leaves, and flower stems.